-White immigrant labor also fought for improvements – against the belief among businessmen that wages should be determined by the market place.
+White immigrant labor also fought for improvements – against the belief among businessmen that wages should be determined by the marketplace.
 Employers believed that they should be free to pay their workers as little as possible – in other words, according to market forces.
 There was no minimum wage law, nor laws that prevented poor working conditions.
 And with the cost of labor determined partly by the supply of workers, employers had been skewing down the market price for labor by importing large numbers of immigrants.
-Labor wished to organize to control against their wages being bid down.
+Laborers wanted to organize against their wages being bid down.
 They wished to force an improvement in working conditions.
 And the labor movement had succeeded in establishing itself in many industries.

 To the left of Gompers were the socialists.
 Foremost among them was Eugene Debs, who had risen from treasurer of the Brotherhood of Locomotive Firemen and had organized the American Railway union.
 Debs believed that industrial unions were better than trade unions at meeting the power of the industrialists.
 He favored a unified socialist movement of working whites – both native born and immigrants.
 He advocated government intervention in the economic life of the nation in order to promote social justice.
 He was for a shortened workweek, unemployment relief and abolishing child labor.
 He favored voting reform, including women's suffrage, giving people more influence through referendums, and more proportional representation.
 Debs believed that big business and labor had opposing interests that could never be resolved.
 His socialism derived from a belief in doing right for working people and replacing the existing system of private ownership of the means of production with public ownership.
 He urged people to join the labor movement to better themselves economically and to join the Socialist Party to give political power to the working class.

-Among the optimistic were the enthusiastic readers of a book titled Looking Backward, a book by Edward Bellamy first published in 1888 and translated into twenty languages.
-Between 1890 and 1891 across the U.S., one hundred and sixty-five "Bellamy Clubs" had formed.
+And there was imagination and the utopians.
+Among the optimistic were enthusiastic readers of a book titled Looking Backward, by Edward Bellamy, first published in 1888 and translated into twenty languages.
+Between 1890 and 1891 across the US, one hundred and sixty-five "Bellamy Clubs" had formed.
 These clubs were devoted to the discussion and propagation of the aims expressed in Looking Backward.
 After Uncle Tom's Cabin and Ben-Hur, Looking Backward was the most popular book at the turn of the century.
 The Bellamy dream was that finance, industry and commerce would no longer be conducted by "irresponsible" corporations.
-Rather than government regulation of industry – laws to prevent corporations from stealing, conning people and damaging public assets – Bellamy foresaw the economy governed by a single syndicate for the common interest of "the people."
+Rather than government regulation of industry, Bellamy foresaw the economy governed by a single syndicate for the common interest of "the people."
 The story of his book takes place in Boston, Massachusetts, and the book describes Boston in the year 2000 as a city with many parks and fountains and everyone devoted to group values.